Green Card Through Marriage Processing Time

 2. Marriage Green Card Process

-The process of getting a green card through marriage has multiple steps.
+The green card process marriage has multiple steps.
 To properly understand the green card through marriage processing time, it is important to understand each of these steps.

 • File Form I-130